REGISTRATION FOR THE

 "I was just hitting bad shots," he said.
 "I think I got tired throughout the day because I'm not really used to (playing for) four days; it's a lot of golf," said Figueroa, a college freshman who has been playing well on the NCAA circuit, which usually hosts three-round tournaments.

-(October 23, 2012) – Over 65 players from five local golf clubs came together last Sunday at Trump International to compete in the 2012 PRGA Associate Club Championship.
+(October 23, 2012) – Over 65 players from five local golf clubs came together last Sunday at Trump International to compete in the inaugural edition of the PRGA Associate Member Clubs Championship.
 And, when all was said and done, the squad from the Roosevelt Roads Golf Association took home the victory and the Emilio Casellas Cup with a total of 1,049 strokes.

 Roosevelt Roads dominated the competition, particularly thanks to the performance of some of its higher-handicapped players.
 While Iván Díaz, from Cangrejos Golf Club, led the 1st Flight (0-4.0 HI) with a round of 77, and Mario ‘Coco’ Carbia, from the Liga Senior de Puerto Rico, was the best in the 2nd Flight (4.1-8.0 HI) with a 74, Joaquín Negrón (80) and Jimmy Figueroa (83) far outpaced the competition in the 4th and 5th Flights to put some distance between them and the Cangrejos, who finished second with 1,088 strokes.